mrmorris/about-the-team-september/andy-power.md

 Hello Goodbye
-scaramouch scaramouch will you do the fandango
+$$scaramouch scaramouch will you do the fandango